 Google Sheets has a default way to sort data from highest to lowest.
 You can use it by selecting the column to sort, clicking the Data tab at the top of the window, then choosing Sort range and Sort range by column XX (Z to A).

 Sorting data in a spreadsheet is very useful, and some sort of sorting method is usually preferred when you are submitting a report at your job or school.

 You may be familiar with sorting in Microsoft Excel, but it is slightly different in Google Sheets.
 But both programs handle sorting in a similar manner, and you can likely achieve your desired sorting results in Sheets.

-How to Sort Data in Google Sheets
+How to Sort Data in Google Sheets (Guide with Pictures)

-The steps in this article assume that you have a spreadsheet in Google Sheets, and that you would like to sort the data in that spreadsheet based on the values in a particular column.
+The steps in this article assume that you have a spreadsheet in Google Sheets and that you would like to sort the data in that spreadsheet based on the values in a particular column.

-Step 1: Sign into your Google Drive at https://drive.google.com/drive/my-drive and open the Sheets file containing the data that you want to sort.
+Step 1: Sign in to your Google Drive at https://drive.google.com/drive/my-drive and open the Sheets file containing the data that you want to sort.